-Preliminary figures released by DEAG show significant growth and a large earnings increase for last year, as the German company reports a strong start to 2019
+Preliminary figures released by DEAG show significant growth and large earnings increase for last year, as the German company reports a strong start to 2019

 Sign up for IQ Index